Neoplan Skyliner: History

 In 1964, the founder's second son, Konrad Auwärter, developed a double-deck design for a service bus as part of his dissertation.
 The 'Do-Bus' design had extremely low weight, and could carry over 100 passengers.
 It also featured a low-frame front axle with forward-mounted steering gear that permitted a low flat floor.
 The double-deck principle was applied to coach design, creating a revolutionary high-capacity comfortable vehicle for touring.
 This vehicle became known as the Skyliner, and created an image for the company that differentiated the Neoplan brand from its competitors, and created interest in its products across Europe.

 A second manufacturing facility opened in Pilsting in 1973, and a third opening in Kumasi, Ghana, in December 1974 to support a large order.

 The double-deck Skyliner concept was taken to its ultimate conclusion in 1975, with the introduction of the Jumbocruiser, a double-deck articulated coach 18 m long and 4 m high.
 The Spaceliner, introduced in 1979 took the Cityliner concept of passenger floor level above the driver, and extended the actual floor above the cab.
 This kept the height of the vehicle lower than a double-decker, at 3.65 m, but still allowed installation of toilets, kitchens or sleep cabins below the passenger compartment.
+From 1983 to 2000, the quad-axle Neoplan Megaliner was produced as the larger production counterpart to the Skyliner.

-US
+United States

 In 1989, its subsidiary Neoplan USA introduced a domestically produced version of the Skyliner as the AN122/3, which designated the manufacturer (American Neoplan), model (122), and number of axles (3).
 Production in the United States qualified the bus for federal subsidies according to the requirements of the Buy America Act.
 The AN122/3 was available with Detroit Diesel Series 60 engines and Allison B500 transmissions which are fitted typically to transit buses, allowing the double-decker bus to share spares inventory and maintenance facilities with the rest of the bus fleet.

-Adoption of the Skyliner occurred mainly in California.
+Adoption of the Skyliner occurred mainly in California, along with smaller orders for open-top Skyliners for sightseeing operators in Chicago and New York City.
 AC Transit in Oakland, California evaluated one AN122/3 in April 1983 but did not proceed with a fleet purchase.
 The Southern California Rapid Transit District of Los Angeles operated Neoplan USA Skyliners during the 1980s and early 1990s.
 Antelope Valley Transit Authority also operated Skyliners on their Lancaster-Los Angeles route during the late 1990s and early 2000s.
+Open-top AN122/3s are known to have been used by Big Taxi Tours in New York City and formerly by Chicago Trolley & Double Decker Co. in Chicago.